DFabric/apps-static/README.md

 A `$PACKAGE` folder will be created.

-The binaries you will need are most likely to be in the `bin` folder, but other locations like `sbin` depending of the application/library.
+The binaries you will need are likely to be in the `bin` folder, but other locations like `sbin` depending of the application/library.

 ## Building

 You will need to have [Docker](https://www.docker.com/) installed.
 An Alpine Linux image is used for the build environment.

-The sources of the build are all available in the `source` directory.
+The sources used for the builds are available in the `source` directory.

 Each program/library have its own `pkg.yml` description file that have:
 - the source dependencies (already builded with this tool)